jean997/gfa_pipeline/README.md

  screen -r
  ```

-If you want to kill the entire session, use `sequeue -u <username>` to find the job number of the interactive session and use `scancel <jobnumber>` to kill it.
+If you want to kill the entire session, use `squeue -u <username>` to find the job number of the interactive session and use `scancel <jobnumber>` to kill it.
 You can also resume the session and type `exit` which will terminate the interactive session.